We are looking for volunteers to help us get Rubha Phoil ready for the permaculture gathering June 28-30.

 – We are looking for some volunteers residential or locals, with the usual growing, sowing, soil regeneration, garden and mulching and any other permaculture farming skills or desires to learn them… To come and help us on the location, but also people to help us remotely.

-More specifically we need:
+More specifically we also need:

 We have some more specialised projects on the go: Natural building projects, Woodwork, Geodesic dome construction, aquaponics construction, canvas sowing, plumbing, 12V electrical systems, …